The Costumed Adventurer Simulation Engine: the Complete Rules

 Introduction: before one jumps headlong into the following gaming texts, it couldn't hurt to read these general introductions to the Costumed Adventurer Simulation Engine.
 It explains what the CASE is, what you can do with it, and why I felt the need to create it.
 A 'bare bones' basics description of role-playing games in general is also included, in the event that you've never had the pleasure of playing one before.

 Ability Scores: the heart of any game, ability scores describe the most basic, essential capabilities of every character.
-They quantify things such as how strong or smart a character happens to be, and so on, and are metrics by which every character can be described on equal footing.
-No matter what powers or talents they may have, a character always has ability scores.
+They quantify things such as how strong or smart a character happens to be, and so on, and are metrics by which every character can be consistently described.
+No matter what powers or talents they may possess, a character always has ability scores.

 Space and Movement: movement is the most basic of actions, but how does one handle moving around?
 Getting from one place to another seems simple at first, but then you mix various super-powers into the deal and it gets all wonky.
 Here's some basic notions on movement and movement difficulties, from movement powers to clutter and the various issues it may cause.